gahan-corporation/wyatt/docs/_sources/reference/testing.rst.txt

 Testing Modules
 ===============

-Odoo provides support for testing modules using unittest.
+Gerp provides support for testing modules using unittest.

 To write tests, simply define a ``tests`` sub-package in your module, it will be automatically inspected for test modules.
 Test modules should have a name